 What to Serve with a Lobster Roll

 There are many delicious side dishes that can complement a Maine lobster roll!
-Here are a few popular options:
+Here are a few popular options and why you should choose each.
+They’re ranked by my favorites, but you do you:

-2. Coleslaw: A creamy and tangy coleslaw can add a refreshing crunch and a complementary flavor to the richness of the lobster.
+- Coleslaw: A creamy and tangy coleslaw can add a refreshing crunch and a complementary flavor to the richness of the lobster.
+If you’re serving a mayo/aioli based lobster roll, doing a vinegar slaw is the best option to cut through the rich/creaminess.

-5. Side Salad: A simple side salad with mixed greens, tomatoes, and a light vinaigrette can be a refreshing accompaniment to the lobster roll.
+- Side Salad: A simple side salad with mixed greens, tomatoes, and a light vinaigrette can be a refreshing accompaniment to the lobster roll.
+This is the best idea to cut through the richness of the lobster, but also the most boring.

 Ultimately, the choice of side dish will depend on personal preference and the occasion.
 Some may prefer a simple lobster roll, while others may go for a variety of sides for a complete meal.